Office of Rail and Road: Public law obligations

 Like other public authorities, ORR must comply with the rules of administrative law, and is amenable to judicial review, so it must act lawfully, rationally, proportionately and in accordance with the relevant rules of procedure.
 Although operationally independent of central government as a non-ministerial government department, it is still covered by legislation such as the Freedom of Information Act 2000.

 Management

 All members of the ORR board are appointed by the Secretary of State for Transport for a fixed term of up to five years.
-The current ORR Chair is Declan Collier, appointed in January 2019.
-John Larkinson is Chief Executive Officer.
+The current ORR chair is Declan Collier, appointed in January 2019.
+John Larkinson is chief executive officer.

 ORR employs approximately 350 people, with offices in London, Birmingham, Bristol, Glasgow, Manchester and York.

 Statistics

 ORR is the main provider of railway industry statistics in Britain.

-ORR publishes a range of statistics about railway performance, rail usage and safety – to support performance evaluation, analysis and decision-making for the railway industry.
-It produces usage statistics for each station.
+ORR publishes a range of statistics about railway performance, rail usage, the environmental impact of rail, accessibility including lifts, and safety – to support performance evaluation, analysis and decision-making for the railway industry.
+It produces annual usage statistics for each station.